 "Glen or Glenda" tells two stories.
-One is about Glen, who secretly dresses as a woman but is afraid to tell his fiancée, Barbara.
+One is about Glen, who secretly dresses as a woman but is afraid to tell his fiancée Barbara.
 The other is about Alan, a pseudohermaphrodite who undergoes a painful operation to become a woman.
 Both stories are told by Dr. Alton, who also delivers an earnest lecture on tolerance and understanding.
-There is a second narrator, called the Scientist, whose commentary on the action contains more philosophical pronouncements than facts.
-The movie also has flashbacks-within-flashbacks and a strange dream sequence.
-We meet Insp.
-Warren, whose investigation of a transvestite's suicide leads him to learn more about men in women's clothes; Johnny, whose wife left him when she discovered what he wears when she's away; Barbara, oblivious to Glen's desire to wear her angora sweater; Satan, who invades Glen's nightmare; and others.
-Meanwhile, the Scientist will only offer cryptic advice.
-"Beware!" he warns.
-"Beware of the big, green dragon that sits on your ...
-Written by
+A second narrator, The Scientist, delivers commentary which contains more philosophical pronouncements than facts.
+The film also has flashbacks-within-flashbacks and a strange dream sequence; Inspector Warren's investigation of a transvestite's suicide leads him to learn more about men in women's clothes; Johnny's wife leaves him when she discovers what he wears while she's away; Barbara is oblivious to her fiancé Glen's desire to wear her angora sweater; Satan invades Glen's nightmare; and The Scientist only offers cryptic advice like "Beware of the big green dragon that sits on your doorstep."Written by

 2 of 3 people found this review helpful.

 Was this review helpful to you?